Skip to main content

 Type 2 Diabetes Management for Adults

 Type 2 diabetes is a disease that affects how your body uses glucose (sugar).
-Either your body cannot make enough insulin, or it cannot use the insulin correctly.
-It is important to keep diabetes controlled to prevent damage to your heart, blood vessels, and other organs.
+When the blood sugar level increases, the pancreas should make more insulin.
+Insulin helps move sugar out of the blood so it can be used for energy.
+Type 2 diabetes develops because either the body cannot make enough insulin, or it cannot use the insulin correctly.
 Management will help you feel well and enjoy your daily activities.
 Your diabetes care team providers can help you make a plan to fit diabetes care into your schedule.
 Your plan can change over time to fit your needs and your family's needs.

 Pancreas